arkade-os/arkd/README.md

 export ARKD_WALLET_NEUTRINO_PEER=yourhost:p2p_port_bitcoin
 ```

-If none of the above option is specified, the wallet uses Neutrino by default with peer discovery.
+If none of the above options are specified, the wallet uses Neutrino by default with peer discovery.

 ### Wallet Setup